Tanko99/requirement-analysis/README.md

 - Client sign-off meetings
 - Helps eliminate errors early, reducing cost and rework in later stages.
 - Leads to final approval before the design phase begins.
 ---
+## Types of Requirements
+## 1. ✅ Functional Requirements
+## Definition:
+Functional requirements describe the specific behaviors, functionalities, or operations a system must perform.
+These are features or services the software should offer to meet user needs.

+## Examples (Booking Management System):
+- Users can create, update, and cancel bookings.
+- The system must allow payment via credit card, PayPal, or wallet.
+- Admin can view, filter, and manage all bookings.
+- System should send email confirmations after each successful booking.
+- Users can search for available rooms or services by price, location and availability..

+## 2. ⚙️ Non-Functional Requirements
+## Definition:
+Non-functional requirements define the quality attributes of the system, such as performance, usability, reliability, security, and scalability.
+They do not describe specific behaviors, but rather how the system performs under various conditions.

+## Examples (Booking Management System):
+- The system should be able to handle up to 10,000 concurrent users.
+- Response time for any page should be less than 2 seconds.
+- The system must be available 24/7 with 99.9% uptime.
+- All user data must be encrypted using AES-256 encryption.
+- The interface should be mobile-responsive and accessible (WCAG 2.1 compliance).
+---
+## Use Case Diagrams
+A Use Case Diagram is a type of UML (Unified Modeling Language) diagram that visually represents the interactions between users (actors) and a system.
+It shows what the system should do, not how it does it.

+🧩 Key Components:
+Actors: External entities (people, systems) that interact with the system (e.g., Customer, Admin).

+Use Cases: Functionalities or services the system offers (e.g., Book Room, Cancel Booking).

+System Boundary: A box that defines what is inside (system features) and outside (actors).

+Relationships: Connections between actors and use cases (e.g., associations, includes, extends).

+## ✅ Benefits of Use Case Diagrams
+##1. 👥 Improves Stakeholder Communication
+- Simple visual format that's easy for both technical and non-technical stakeholders to understand.
+- Helps stakeholders see what the system will do from a user perspective.

+## 2. 🗂️ Clarifies System Scope
+- Defines the boundaries of the system.
+- Clearly shows which functionalities are part of the system and which are outside its scope.

+## 3. 🛠️ Assists in Requirement Gathering
+- Encourages thinking from a user’s point of view.
+- Helps identify missing or unclear requirements during early development stages.

+## 4. 📐 Lays the Foundation for Design and Testing
+- Forms the basis for creating detailed use case specifications, scenarios, and test cases.
+- Ensures coverage of all user interactions in the system.

+## 5. 🔄 Supports Reusability and Modularity
+- Use cases like "Process Payment" can be reused in multiple diagrams (e.g., hotel booking, ticket booking).
+- Promotes modular thinking, which aids in software design and maintenance.

+---